eclipse-glsp/glsp-client/README.md

 Once the server is running, open the `glsp-client/examples/workflow-standalone/app/diagram.html` file in your favorite browser.

 ### How to start the Workflow Diagram example server from the sources
 If you want to explore or change the Workflow Diagram Server too, you can clone, build and start the [`workflow example glsp-server`](https://github.com/eclipse-glsp/glsp-server#workflow-diagram-example) from your IDE instead of using the pre-built version of the Workflow Diagram Server.
-See [`workflow example glsp-server`](https://github.com/eclipse-glsp/glsp-server#workflow-diagram-example) for instructions on building and running the Workflow Diagram Server example
+See [`workflow example glsp-server`](https://github.com/eclipse-glsp/glsp-server#workflow-diagram-example) for instructions on building and running the Workflow Diagram Server example.

 ### Where to find the sources?